 Nazism and the Rise of Hitler

-The Nazism and The Rise of Hitler is a vital chapter of class 9 that familiarizes us with the post-world war I Germany and elaborates the rise and fall of Hitler.
+Chapter 3 – Nazism and The Rise of Hitler is a vital chapter of History, Class 9 that familiarises us with post-World War I Germany and elaborates on the rise and fall of Hitler.
 It is one of the most complex chapters as it contains a variety of integral incidents from the World War I era and its aftermath.
-Often students find it difficult to understand and grasp all the intricacies of this topic, hence we have devised a simple and comprehensive summary of this chapter as per CBSE class 9 syllabus elucidating the important pointers on Nazism and the Rise of Hitler.
+Often students find it difficult to understand and grasp all the intricacies of this topic, hence we have devised a simple and comprehensive summary of this chapter as per the CBSE class 9 syllabus.
+Read the Class 9 History Chapter 3: Nazism and the Rise of Hitler elucidating the important pointers on Nazism and the Rise of Hitler.

 This chapter begins with a description of various important wars and how the Weimar Republic was established.
 Here are some useful pointers that can help you understand this topic: